ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

     ./install_kubecfg_client.sh

 As this is a binary, this is NOT being run automatically as part of the start.sh.
-While this is an official google kubernettes binary via an HTTPS wget, there is no signature verification.
+While this is an official google kubernetes binary via an HTTPS wget, there is no signature verification.
 This works both with OS/X Darwin and with Linux.

 The default kubeletes apiserver host is "localhost" and the default port is "8080".